ECB sensitivity analysis of IRRBB – stress test 2017

 28 February 2017

-ECB Banking Supervision is required to organise annual supervisory stress tests (CRD IV, Article 100) and will conduct such an exercise for the banks under its direct supervision in 2017.
+ECB Banking Supervision is required to organise annual supervisory stress tests (CRD, Article 100) and will conduct such an exercise for the banks under its direct supervision in 2017.

 This year’s exercise is designed to provide the ECB with sufficient information to understand the interest rate sensitivity of a bank’s assets and liabilities in the banking book and net interest income.
 The hypothetical shocks applied in this exercise are drawn from the standards set by the Basel Committee on Banking Supervision (BCBS) in “Standards – Interest rate risk in the banking book”, published in April 2016.